Crossing-the-bridge noodles: Status

 The development of crossing-the-bridge noodles has changed people's eating habits over the years, especially breakfasts.
-Generally in street markets, the hot fresh rice noodle is put into a bowl of boiling water for about half a minute and then colored sauce is added to the bowl.
+Generally in street markets, the hot fresh rice noodles are put into a bowl of boiling water for about half a minute, and then colored sauce is added to the bowl.
 This is known as the "hat" of the sauce.
 Crossing-the-bridge noodles served in markets in the morning are usually completed in one minute.

 There are a few franchised restaurants which serve more intricate or elaborate crossing-the-bridge noodle dishes.

 Ingredients

-The general ingredients of guoqiao mixian include raw quail eggs, ham slices, chicken slices, and colored vegetables.
+The general ingredients of the dish include raw quail eggs, ham slices, chicken slices, and various vegetables.

-Crossing-the-bridge noodles are generally served first with a bowl of boiling hot soup.
-The attendants will then be on the other side of the bowl and put the ingredients into the bowl, generally in order from raw to cooked: meat first, then quail eggs, and then vegetables.
-Finally, they perform the noodle "crossing" with chopsticks and the dish is ready to be consumed.
-The amount of oil, chili, vinegar, and soy sauce one puts in the bowl varies according to personal taste.
+Crossing-the-bridge noodles consist of three main components: a piping-hot broth, thinly sliced raw ingredients, and pre-cooked rice noodles.
+The broth is traditionally prepared by simmering chicken, pork bones, and sometimes ham for several hours, infused with ginger, star anise, and other aromatics.
+A key feature is the layer of chicken fat floating atop the broth, which acts as insulation to retain heat until serving.

+To assemble the dish, diners first add delicate proteins such as sliced chicken, pork, fish, or quail eggs to the broth, allowing them to cook in the residual heat.
+Vegetables like chrysanthemum greens, bean sprouts, and tofu are then introduced, followed by the rice noodles.
+The ingredients are typically served on separate plates to ensure freshness and allow customization.